rodrigocra1/video_lenght_analyzer/README.md

 4.  **Check the summary.**
     Once the analysis is complete, a message box will pop up with a summary of the results.

+5.  **Find the log file.**
+    A file named `video_analysis_log.txt` will be created in the same directory where the script is located, containing all the output from the analysis.